Jay-Idrees/UPenn-CyberSecurity-Penetration-Testing/README.md

   - `download`: Downloads a file from the target.

-  - `search`: Searches for resources, similar to the `find` command in Linux.
+  - `search`: Searches for resources, similar to the `find` command in Linux. e-g `search -f *.jpg`

   - `run win_privs`: Provides more detailed Windows privilege information.

   - `run win_enum`: Runs a comprehensive suite of Windows enumerations and stores the results on the attacking machine.

+- We can also run further exploitation code with meterpreter with builtin meterpreter modules.
+A few examples are below:

+- `run post/windows/gather/`
+- `run post/windows/gather/enum_applications`
+- `run post/windows/gather/enum_logged_on_users`
+- `shell`

+I asume that the above are run from hackers machine via the meterpreter session, but not so sure

 **Payload types**